Nathanpmyoung/ai-labour-calculator/README.md

 ## Context

-Inspired by a [debate between @CharlesD353 and @SebKrier](https://x.com/CharlesD353/status/2005592245232452079) on whether compute limitations will preserve human labor value.
+Inspired by a [discussion between @CharlesD353 and @SebKrier](https://x.com/CharlesD353/status/2005592245232452079) on whether compute limitations will preserve human labor value.